sid-42-d/SRIP_AI_For_Health_Assignment/README.md

 | AP04        | 0.7969   | 0.3544    | 0.3672 |
 | AP05        | 0.4304   | 0.4002    | 0.4924 |
 | **Average** | **0.5103** | **0.3674** | **0.4962** |

-## Note
-All code in this project was written with the assistance of Claude Sonnet 4.6 (Anthropic).
-I have a full understanding of the implementation, methodology, and results.